anisharue/movie/README.md

 ### 3. You can now run the code by using:
 $ python watch.py

-**If you would rather fetch the docker image here are the instructions:**
+## If you would rather fetch the docker image here are the instructions:
 ### First of all make sure that you have docker running on your pc by running the command docker
 $ run hello-world

+### Open you command prompt :

+### 1. download the image by using:
+$ docker pull anisharue/semantic

+### 2. To run the program you use:
+$ docker run anisharue/semantic

 ### Open you command prompt :